This page in English

 Om Andi Alijagic

-In addition, he is serving as the review editor for Toxicology, Pollution and the Environment in the journal Frontiers in Environmental Science.
+In addition, he serves on the Early Career Advisory Board of Chemical Research in Toxicology (ACS) and on the Editorial Boards of Discover Toxicology (Springer Nature), Frontiers in Toxicology (section: Nanotoxicology), and Frontiers in Environmental Science (section: Toxicology, Pollution and the Environment).
 He is actively involved in the communication of science both to the public at large and the research community.

 Education